 What is the Royal Edinburgh Ticket?

-The Royal Edinburgh Ticket is a pass that includes free entrance and fast-tracked entry to three of Edinburgh’s most popular attractions: Edinburgh Castle, Palace of Holyroodhouse, and The Royal Yacht Britannia.
+The Royal Edinburgh Ticket is a pass that includes entry to three of Edinburgh’s most popular attractions: Edinburgh Castle, the Palace of Holyroodhouse, and the Royal Yacht Britannia.
+It also includes unlimited hop-on hop-off bus travel for 48 consecutive hours on three of Edinburgh’s sightseeing bus routes.

-You can read more details about the Edinburgh pass here.
+You can read more details and purchase the ticket from GetYourGuide here.

 What attractions does the Royal Edinburgh Ticket include?

-The pass includes free entry into Edinburgh’s three most popular royal sites:
+The pass includes entry to Edinburgh’s three most popular royal sites:

 Edinburgh Castle

-Edinburgh Castle is the most recognizable landmark in the city and dominates the city skyline from its place atop a volcanic peak.
-The castle is steeped in royal history, having served as the residence for many famous monarchs such as Mary, Queen of Scots.
+Edinburgh Castle is the most recognizable landmark in the city, dominating the skyline from its place atop a volcanic peak.
+The castle has served as a residence for many famous monarchs including Mary, Queen of Scots, and its history stretches back over 800 years.

-Inside the castle you get to see a large collection of artifacts and learn information about the people who once lived in this mighty castle.
-Outside from the castle terrace, you have access to some amazing views over the city.
-A popular time to be on the terrace is for the 1:00 firing of the gun that takes place almost every day of the year to mark 1pm.
+From the castle terrace, you get some of the best views over the city.
+A popular time to be on the terrace is just before 1:00pm for the firing of the One o’Clock Gun, which takes place almost every day of the year.

-Edinburgh Castle is one of the most popular visitor attractions in the city, so it is a good idea to visit in the morning if you want to visit at a less crowded time of day.
+Edinburgh Castle is one of the most popular visitor attractions in Scotland and regularly sells out during busy periods.
+I’d recommend visiting in the morning when it first opens if you want a less crowded experience.

-Officially called the Palace of Holyroodhouse, it is often referred to as Holyrood Palace, and is the official residence for the British monarch in Scotland.
-Holyrood Palace has served as the principal residence of the monarchs of Scotland since the 16th century.
-The royal history here includes everyone from Mary Queen of Scots to Queen Elizabeth II.
+The Palace of Holyroodhouse is the official residence of the British monarch in Scotland.
+It has served as the principal residence of the monarchs of Scotland since the 16th century, and its royal history includes everyone from Mary, Queen of Scots to King Charles III.

-During the self-guided audiotour visit, you get to see both the historic rooms (including those once occupied by Mary Queen of Scots) and the contemporary state rooms still used by the royal family for events.
-In addition to the Royal Apartments and State Apartments of Holyrood Palace, visitors can also visit the gardens, grounds, and the remains of the 12th century Augustinian Holyrood Abbey.
+During your visit, a self-guided audio tour (included with your ticket) takes you through both the historic rooms, including those once occupied by Mary, Queen of Scots, and the contemporary State Apartments still used by the royal family for events.
+You can also visit the palace gardens and the atmospheric remains of the 12th century Augustinian Holyrood Abbey.

-Photography is not allowed inside the palace but it is allowed in the grounds, gardens, and abbey.
-A helpful and informative audioguide is included with all visits which helps provide a lot of context to the palace visit.
+Photography is not allowed inside the palace, but you can take photos in the grounds, gardens, and abbey.
+The audio guide is well worth using as it provides a lot of context that brings the rooms to life.

 NOTE #2: Entrance to The King’s Gallery (formerly The Queen’s Gallery) is not included in the Royal Edinburgh Ticket.
-However, visitors who wish to visit the King’s Gallery can buy a separate ticket.
-The King’s Gallery is located in a separate building (in front of the palace) and contains a rotating exhibition of art and historical artifacts from the Royal Collection.
+The King’s Gallery is located in a separate building in front of the palace and contains a rotating exhibition of art and historical artifacts from the Royal Collection.
+You can buy a separate ticket if you want to visit.

 Royal Yacht Britannia